thompsonsed/pycoalescence/docs/README_necsim.rst

 SpeciationCounter
 -----------------
-SpeciationCounter provides a method for applying additional speciation rates to outputs from necsim, without having to re-run the entire simulation.
+SpeciationCounter provides a method for applying additional speciation rates to outputs from **necsim**, without having to re-run the entire simulation.
 SpeciationCounter works by reconstructing the coalescence tree, checking at each point if an additional speciation rate has occured.
 As such, SpeciationCounter can only apply speciation rates higher than the initial speciation rate the program was run with.